 See our translation of one of the most detailed local government plans for “military-civil fusion.”
 It provides insight into local efforts to steer the development of emerging technologies in directions that fulfill PLA requirements.

-CSET Director of Strategy Helen Toner testified before the U.S.-China Economic and Security Review Commission in "Technology, Trade, and Military-Civil Fusion: China’s Pursuit of Artificial Intelligence, New Materials, and New Energy."
+CSET Director of Strategy Helen Toner testified before the U.S.-China Economic and Security Review Commission at a hearing on "Technology, Trade, and Military-Civil Fusion: China’s Pursuit of Artificial Intelligence, New Materials, and New Energy."

 To learn more, please review this policy.
 By continuing to browse the site, you agree to these terms.